Calorie counting apps and long-term weight loss

 Internal regulation of energy balance

 If you primarily focus on counting calories, you ignore the essential internal mechanisms that balance energy intake and expenditure.
 Calories from different macronutrients affect these internal processes in dramatically different ways.
-A tablespoon of olive oil will give you 135 calories, the same amount as two slices of bread.
+A tablespoon of olive oil contains 135 calories, the same as two slices of bread.
 The effect of these two foods on your metabolism and hormones will be significantly different.
 And that difference can be a much more relevant factor to weight management than the number of calories consumed.

 Caloric targets

 The apps typically prompt you to set your caloric target.
-Standard formulas calculate the caloric target that can be pretty far from your actual needs.
+Standard formulas calculate the caloric target, which can be quite far from your actual needs.
 The algorithm uses your current weight, height, age, gender, and level of physical activity to establish caloric needs for weight maintenance.
-Then, the assumption is that to lose a pound of weight, you need to restrict your food intake by 3500 Cal.
-So, if each day you eat 500 calories less than your daily maintenance, in one week, you weigh one pound lighter.
-Our bodies just don’t work in such a predictable, mechanistic way!
-We all experienced days when we lost a pound without trying or, most commonly, we restricted calories for a week with no weight loss at all.
+Then, the assumption is that to lose a pound of weight, you need to restrict your food intake by 3500 calories.
+So, if you eat 500 calories less each day than your daily maintenance, in one week you will weigh 1 pound less.
+Our bodies don’t work in such a predictable, mechanistic way!
+We’ve all had days when we lost a pound without trying, or, most commonly, we restricted calories for a week with no weight loss.

 Labeling inaccuracies

-The feature of the apps that my clients enjoy is how quickly and easily they can log their food.
-Now, they can just scan a label, and all the ingredients are accounted for.
+The feature my clients enjoy most is how quickly and efficiently they can log their food.
+Now, they can scan a label, and all the ingredients are accounted for.
 The problem is that manufacturers are allowed 20% margins for labeling inaccuracies.
 That adds up to -/+300 calories for someone targeting 1500 calories a day.
 And that’s huge!

 If you buy into the calorie-in/calorie-out concept, it would take only 21 calories of daily overeating to gain 50 pounds over 25 years.
-And 21 calories is about a teaspoon of sugar.
+And 21 calories is about the amount in a teaspoon of sugar.
 No app could ever track your food intake to that precision.

 Quantity vs. quality

 Fat is the most calorie-dense macronutrient.
-And it only makes sense from a calorie-restriction standpoint that you should avoid fat to reduce caloric intake.
+And it only makes sense, from a calorie-restriction standpoint, that you should avoid fat to reduce your caloric intake.
 The caloric density of foods has been considered harmful for us.
 And that’s just not true.
-There are plenty of good foods that are calorie-dense, like olives, and plenty of low-calorie foods that have minimal health benefits for us, like popcorn.
+There are plenty of good foods that are calorie-dense, like olives, and plenty of low-calorie foods that offer minimal health benefits, like popcorn.

-Also, some people “economize” their calories on healthy foods to have a cookie at the end of the day.
-This strategy robs them of essential macro- and micronutrients, slows down weight loss progress, and creates unhealthy relationships with food.
+Also, some people “economize” on calories by choosing healthy food, only to have a cookie at the end of the day.
+This strategy robs them of essential macro- and micronutrients, slows weight-loss progress, and creates unhealthy relationships with food.

 Self-regulation vs. food tracking

 In a way, relying on food-tracking apps is a subtle message to yourself that you are incapable of being responsible for your weight and need an external mechanism to self-regulate.
-Instead of trusting your hunger and satiety signals and an honest assessment of our habits, we give control to a rigid algorithm.
-An app is a gross simplification of what happens inside the body and the complex internal process of body weight regulation.
+Instead of trusting your hunger and satiety signals and an honest assessment of your habits, we give control to a rigid algorithm.
+An app is a gross simplification of what happens inside the body and of the complex internal processes involved in body weight regulation.

 The human body has internal signaling to regulate hunger and satiety from birth.
 Think of a newborn baby who doesn’t know anything about the world.
 However, she’ll cry when hungry and spit out the breast or bottle when full.
-It’s impossible to force the baby to eat past satisfaction.
+It’s impossible to force a baby to eat past the point of satisfaction.
 Then, we grow up and learn to ignore the internal cues of hunger and satisfaction, replacing them with behaviors and beliefs that don’t serve us.
-Reconnecting with our internal cues and paying attention to hunger and satisfaction is a more reliable way to regulate weight.
+Reconnecting with our internal cues and paying attention to hunger.
+Satisfaction is a more reliable way to regulate weight.

 When you stop counting calories